vijayrampatel/Data-pipeline-Kafka/README.md

 Step 1: <br>
 Install python from this webiste: https://www.python.org/ <br>
 Install docker from this website: https://www.docker.com/ <br>
-Import confluent_kafka using command : pip install confluent_kafka <br>
+Import confluent_kafka using the command: pip install confluent_kafka <br>

 Step 2: <br>
 Go to the directory where you have cloned the project<br>
-Run the docker-compose.yml file, which help you in receivng the data using the command in linux : <br> </b> docker-compose -f docker-compose.yml up -d </b> <br>
+Run the docker-compose.yml file, which will help you in receivng the data using the command in linux: <br> </b> docker-compose -f docker-compose.yml up -d </b> <br>
-This will get the kafka, zookeeper started.
-Also producer will start sending messages to the user-login topic which is created in the docker-compose.yml file.
+This will get the kafka zookeeper started.
+Also the producer will start sending messages to the user-login topic which is created in the docker-compose.yml file.

 Step 3: <br>
-Execute the user-login-consumer.py file, from the same directory, you will be able to see that it is consuming the messages from the user-login topic.
-The code for this written in python  <br>
+Execute the user-login-consumer.py file.
+From the same directory, you will be able to see that it is consuming the messages from the user-login topic.
+The code for this is written in python  <br>

 #Flow Chart <br>
 <img width="470" alt="image" src="https://github.com/vijayrampatel/Data-pipeline-Kafka/assets/145386038/52db37eb-7b2c-4c36-a678-13fd01a4b576">